 An increase in recirculation flow temporarily reduces the void content of the moderator by increasing the flow of coolant through the core.
 The additional neutron moderation increases reactivity of the core, which causes reactor power level to increase.
 The increased steam generation rate increases the steam volume in the core with a consequent negative reactivity effect, and a new (higher) steady-state power level is established.
 When recirculation flow is reduced, the power level is reduced in the reverse manner.
-The RFC System, operating in conjunction-with the main turbine pressure regulator control, provides fully automatic load following. the Automatic Power Regulator System (APR), the Steam Bypass and Pressure Control System (SB&PC) and the main Turbine Electro-Hydraulic Control System (EHC) provides for fully automatic load following operation.
+The RFC System, the Automatic Power Regulator System (APR), the Steam Bypass and Pressure Control System (SB&PC) and the main Turbine Electro-Hydraulic Control System (EHC) operating in conjunction with the mainturbine pressure regulator control, provides provide for fully automatic load following operation.

 The RFC System is designed to allow both automatic and manual operation.
-In the automatic mode, either total automatic or semi-automatic operation is possible.
+In the automatic mode, either total automatic or semi-automatic operation core flow mode is possible.
 Fully automatic, called "Master Auto" mode, refers to the automatic load following (ALF) operation in which the master controller receives a load demand error signal from the main turbine pressure regulator APR.
-The load demand error signal is then applied to a cascade of lead/lag and proportional- integral (PI) dynamic elements in the master controller to generate a flow demand signal for balancing out the load demand error to zero.
+The load demand error signal is then applied to a cascade of lead/lag and proportional-integral (PI) dynamic elements in the master controller to generate a flow demand signal for balancing out the load demand error to zero.
 The flow demand signal is forwarded to the flow controller for comparing with the sensed core flow.
 The resulting flow demand error is used to generate a suitable gang speed demand to the ASDs.
 The speed demand to the individual ASDs causes adjustment of RIP motor power input, which changes the operating speed of the RIP and, hence, core flow and core power.
 This process continues until both the errors existing at the input of the flow controller and master controller are driven to zero.
 Fully automatic control is provided by the master controller when in the automatic mode.
 The flow controller can remain in automatic even though the master controller is in manual.